 But Burnham does want to renationalize railways, abolish tuition fees in favor of a graduate tax, reverse liberalizations in education and health care — without a plan to pay for it.

-The only candidate willing to clearly repudiate the leftist tendencies of Miliband’s Labour and advocate a return to the centrist policy of former prime minister Tony Blair’s “New Labour” is Liz Kendall, a junior lawmaker from Leicester West who told the BBC this week that her party risks sending a “resignation letter to the British people as a serious party of government” by electing Corbyn.
+The only candidate who clearly repudiates the leftist tendencies of Miliband’s Labour and calls for a return to the centrist program of former prime minister Tony Blair’s “New Labour” is Liz Kendall, a junior lawmaker from Leicester West.

 Jeremy Corbyn doesn’t offer anything new.
 This is literally the most laughable of all the propositions advanced by his camp.
 Those of us who lived through the turmoil of the 80s know every line of this script.
 These are policies from the past that were rejected not because they were too principled but because a majority of the British people thought they didn’t work.

-Labour spent eighteen years in opposition from 1979 to 1997 when the far left and militant trade unions conspired to make the party unelectable.
-Moderates split to form an alliance with the liberals while the deregulation and privatization policies of Margaret Thatcher shifted the center ground in British politics to the right.
-Only when Labour accepted the new market consensus under Blair did it regain the trust of Middle England.
+Labour spent eighteen years in opposition from 1979 to 1997, when the far left and militant trade unions conspired to make the party unelectable.
+Only when Labour accepted the new market consensus did it regain the trust of Middle England.

-More than 600,000 Britons are registered to vote in the leadership contest, only half of whom are Labour Party members.
-The rest are affiliated trade unionists — whose leaders have endorsed Corbyn — and new members, many of whom are young, activist and only paid £3 for the right to vote.
+More than 600,000 Britons have registered to vote in the leadership contest, only half of whom are Labour Party members.
+The rest are affiliated trade unionists — whose leaders have endorsed Corbyn — and new members, many of them young activists who only paid £3 for the right to vote.

 The second group is arguably to the left of the first while most party members are to the left of Labour voters.

-Only a third of Labour Party voters agreed those were the main reasons it fell to 232 seats in May — down from 258 in 2010 and 349 in the 2005 election.
+Only a third of Labour Party voters agree those were the main reasons it fell to 232 seats in May — down from 258 in 2010 and 349 in the 2005 election.